cesaraustralia/DynamicGrids.jl/README.md

 simple graphical output for Gtk.
 These packages are kept separate to avoid dependencies when being used in non-graphical simulations.

-Outputs are also easy to write, and high performance or applications may benefit from writing a custom output to reduce memory use, such as running a loss function on the fly instead of storing the whole grid.
-Performance of DynamicGrids.jl is dominated by cache interactions, and reducing memory use has significant positive effects.
+Outputs are also easy to write, and high performance applications may benefit from writing a custom output to reduce memory use.
+Performance of DynamicGrids.jl is dominated by cache interactions, so reducing memory use has positive effects.

 ## Example